 “In arts, one big group was divided into smaller groups, which then worked with natural materials such as small willow branches, grass and pinecones to make pieces of art.”

 Green Actions seeks to include and utilise local knowledge wherever the projects happen.
-“Indigenous knowledge, local and traditional knowledge, and indigenous journalism are a core focus in Green Actions,” says Yoken.
+“Local and traditional knowledge and journalism are a core focus in Green Actions,” says Yoken.

 “I am inviting a colleague, Inga Hansen, a Greenlandic journalist, to present at our Green Actions workshop and seminar days at the Arts Academy at the end of February 2018.
 Inga is doing graduate research studies in Kautokeino, Norway at the Sámi University of Applied Sciences graduate programme in Indigenous Journalism.
 [The university] is a Green Actions partner.”